Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Tommy Edman At The Plate

-- In 22.9% of his games this year, Edman has had at least one RBI.
-He's picked up more than one in 7.3% and driven in three or more of his team's runs in five contests.
+- Edman has had an RBI in 25 games this year (22.7%), including eight multi-RBI outings (7.3%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.